-Waldorf School of the Peninsula (nursery – grade twelve) is celebrating its 30th year of bringing Waldorf education to Northern California.
+Waldorf School of the Peninsula (nursery – grade twelve) is celebrating over 30 years of bringing Waldorf education to Northern California.
 Our school has two beautiful campuses: Nursery through grade five, located in Los Altos and a few miles away in Mountain View are grades six – twelve.

 We are one of five well-established Waldorf schools in the area.
 This network offers many opportunities along with a rich calendar of events, workshops, and speakers.

 Our school is a full member of and accredited by the Association of Waldorf Schools of North America.
 The school is also fully accredited by the Western Association of Schools and Colleges.